dkessner/nonconsanguineous_random_secret_santa/readme.md

 Hey everyone, Happy Holidays!

-Here's the code: for each person it randomly chooses a target outside the person's family.
+Here's the code.
+For each person it randomly chooses a target outside the person's family.

 I took the opportunity to practice some Javascript (`randomize.js`) and you can